Brandy (album): Singles

-"I Wanna Be Down" was released as the album's lead single on September 5, 1994, to positive critical reception.
+"I Wanna Be Down" was released as the album's lead single in August 1994, to positive critical reception.
 The song peaked at number six on the US Billboard Hot 100 and atop the Hot R&B/Hip-Hop Songs.
 Internationally, the song peaked at numbers 12 and 11 in Australia and New Zealand, respectively.
 It was certified gold by the Recording Industry Association of America (RIAA) on November 4, selling over 600,000 copies in the United States by the end of 1994.
 The song's accompanying music video, directed by Keith Ward, portrays Norwood in her tomboyish image, dancing in front of a Jeep near a forest, surrounded by backup dancers.
 The Rhythm Nation Hip-Hop Remix of the song, featuring MC Lyte, Queen Latifah and Yo-Yo, was included on the B-Side single for "Baby".

 "Baby" was released as the second single on December 24, 1994, to positive critical reception.
 It became an even larger commercial success than "I Wanna Be Down" peaking at number four both on the Billboard Hot 100 and in New Zealand, while becoming her second consecutive Hot R&B/Hip-Hop Songs number-one.
 The single sold over one million copies by the end of 1995, being certified platinum by the RIAA.
 Its accompanying music video, directed by Hype Williams, features Norwood and her company dancing in skiing outfits in Times Square.
 The song was nominated for Best Female R&B Vocal Performance at the 38th Annual Grammy Awards.

 "Best Friend" was released as the third single on April 11, 1995.
 Although positively received by critics, the song failed to duplicate the commercial success of the previous two singles.
 It peaked at number 34 on the Billboard Hot 100, but fared better on the Hot R&B/Hip-Hop Songs, where it peaked at number seven.
 Internationally, the song charted only in New Zealand, where it peaked at number 11.
 Its accompanying music video, directed by Matthew Rolston, features Norwood and her backup troupe displaying their hip hop dancing skills in front of a garage; Norwood's younger brother Ray J, to whom the song was dedicated, appears in the video.

 The re-recorded duet version of "Brokenhearted", with Wanya Morris from Boyz II Men, was released as the fourth and final single on August 8, 1995, to mixed critical reception.
 It became Norwood's third Billboard Hot 100 top-ten single, peaking at number nine, as well as peaking at number two on the Hot R&B/Hip-Hop Songs.
 Additionally, it peaked at number six in New Zealand.
 The single was certified gold by the RIAA on November 10 for shipments of 500,000 units in the United States.
 Norwood reunited with Williams, director of previous videos for the Human Rhythm Hip Hop remix of "I Wanna Be Down" and "Baby", to film a music video for "Brokenhearted" inside the Oheka Castle.